-The Little Things Ending Explained-The Boots, Barrette, And The Killers
+The Little Things Ending Explained-The Boots, Barrette, And Who Was The Killer?

 The moral grey is explored in John Lee Hancock’s The Little Things, a film that proves the end never justifies the means.

 All the small things.
 True care, truth brings.
-Sometimes there aren’t any easy answers.
+Sometimes, there aren’t any easy answers.
 There are times in our lives when terrible things happen that test our resolve to be decent people.
-Sometimes it’s as simple as coveting something that isn’t yours, and others, it is far murkier.
-Like The Tortured, desire for justice and completion can often lead to horrible decisions.
+Sometimes, it’s as simple as coveting something that isn’t yours, and for others, it is far murkier.
+Like The Tortured, the desire for justice and completion can often lead to horrible decisions.
+It can consume and devour everything good we started the journey with.
 In The Little Things, everything is shades of grey.
 You can’t always save the innocent, and there will be no conclusion to the story, only a continuation of suffering.
 Even small things like red barrettes have profound meanings.

 Who was the killer in The Little Things?